 But here’s what happened after the film.
 He transformed his Facebook fan page and used it as a platform to spread love, big time!

-Long story short, hundreds and thousands came flocking into his page, enough to call the attention of a publisher for what is now Big Love.
+Long story short, hundreds and thousands came flocking to his page, enough to call the attention of a publisher for what is now Big Love.

 That’s what “failures” can lead us to – falling in love.
 They teach us about the real essence of success – a life of meaning and joy, a life of love.
 And what love does is it transforms all our failures into one big success.